Originally Posted on 10/16/2016 @3:52pm

 Charts provided courtesy of TradingView.com

-This week, I found a new rising trend-line that still works on silver's chart.
+This week, I found a new rising trend line that is positive for silver’s price.

 Silver's Resistance Level